datatheorem/TrustKit/docs/getting-started.md

 The list of all the configuration keys is available in the [documentation](https://datatheorem.github.io/TrustKit/documentation/Classes/TrustKit.html).

+After supplying the pinning policy, all of the App's SSL connections will enforce the policy.

-### Adding TrustKit as a Dependency
+### Adding TrustKit as a Dependency - Static Linking

-For Apps targeting iOS 7, TrustKit must be statically linked.
+If CocoaPods can't be used and for Apps targeting iOS 7, TrustKit can be statically linked.

 1. Drag and drop the TrustKit Xcode project file in your project: